EternityForest/AnyoneCanDoIt/MathELI5.md

 ### Non-integer bases
 These exist, but I am not going to pretend to understand them :P

+## Variables

+Variables are placeholders, usually a number, for something you don't know yet.

+Often they the "Inputs and outputs" of a formula, allowing you to state an equation, because you don't know the specific numbers you will need to input until you actually measure them.

+This is almost certainly the wrong way to think of them, but in practice, they are quite often similar to inputs and outputs.

+They are often a single letter, but can also be words or symbols.

+#### Programming

+Variables in math are not the same as variables in programming.
+In math, X=70 is a statement that the two are equal, in most programming languages, X=70 is a command to store the number 70 in the container called X, which can later be overwritten with something else.

+They are often not really similar to inputs and outputs, but closer to scratchpads when you can store things.
+In addition, in some languages, they don't truly represent storage locations at all, and are actually labels you can attach to objects, which can have multiple labels to "be stored in different places at the same time".

+Pure functional languages have a concept of variables that is much closer to the mathematical meaning.

+### Graphs

+When graphing something, the Y or vertical position is usually the dependant variable, because we are studying how it goes up and down as we move from left to right(The horizontal position is usually called Y, and is usually the independent variable, because it's doing it's own thing, we increase it evenly as we go across the chart to see what happens).

+Often the independent variable is time, and the vertical axis represents how something changes over time.

+There are all sorts of other charts that may use different meanings for each axis, this is just a very common convention.

 ## [Linear](https://en.wikipedia.org/wiki/Linear_function_(calculus)) and Nonlinear functions

 This will come up a whole lot.
 For any function that takes a number as